Reading now: Industrial truck license: Step by step - everything you need to know

 • Operating instructions understandable and accessible

-• Current maintenance/inspection of forklifts (including safety-related equipment)
+• Maintenance/inspection of forklifts current (incl. safety-relevant equipment)

 Conclusion

-A forklift operator's license is mandatory – but also a career boost.
-With thorough training, annual refresher courses, and a valid driving permit, you're on the safe side.
+The industrial truck license is mandatory – but also a career boost.
+With solid training, annual instruction, and a valid driving authorization, you are on the safe side.
 Get informed, register, and get started now!

-to view dates for a theoretical and a practical exam.
+Visit the SYSTEM-CARD Training Center to view dates for a theoretical and practical exam.

 Benjamin_Biberger_f09df03b-780b-4e03-8991-ca3f20113b29 - BIBERGER